 - 2 oz pepperoni sliced (quartered if using deli slicing pepperoni), 56 g

 - 2 oz marinara sauce 56 ml

 - 1 tsp chopped Italian parsley 5 g

 - 1 pinch of crushed red pepper flakes

-- seasoned flour (salt and pepper) to dredge the chicken in and for the beurre manie
+- in seasoned flour to dredge the chicken and for the beurre manie salt and pepper

 - olive oil as needed

 - 1 lb linguine or spaghetti 450 g